 The Environment Agency issued a permit variation on 1 September 2021.
 The decision follows a consultation on an application from EDF Sizewell B company (EDF Energy Nuclear Generation Ltd) to increase the limit for Carbon-14 discharges to air.

 - review the decision and changes to the permit on Citizen Space

 - access the reports about Sizewell B from ONR

 - read about the power station from EDF

 Power station design proposed for Sizewell C

-They used the GDA process to assess the Areva UK EPR reactor design that EDF is proposing for its Sizewell C site.
+We used the GDA process to assess the Areva UK EPR reactor design that EDF is proposing for its Sizewell C site.
 The assessment process ended in December 2012 and the Environment Agency and ONR concluded that the reactor design is ‘acceptable’.
 This means that people and the environment will be properly protected if this reactor design is constructed and operated in the UK.

 You can read reports about the GDA assessment process for this design.